Instant Pot Pressure Cooker Baked Beans are delicious any day of the year. One taste and you will never buy canned beans again!

 - Add beans, water, Maple Syrup, Molasses, Ketchup, Brown Sugar, Worcestershire Sauce, Mustard, Pepper to the cooking pot and stir to combine.

-- Select the Sauté or Browning function and cook until desired consistency.
+- Select the Sauté or Browning function and simmer until desired consistency.